Azure/ai-hub/docs/fsiAOAI.md

   * GPT-4 with Vision
   * Embeddings
 * Azure AI Search
+* Azure AI Document Intelligence
 * Azure AI Vision
+* Azure Data Factory
+* Azure CosmosDB
 * Azure API Management for scale-out and multi-region deployments

 ## Deploy for PoC and testing purposes

-Although the reference implementation is tailored for the FSI industry, it can be used by any organization that requires a secure and compliant deployment of Azure Open AI.
+Although the reference implementation is tailored for the Enterprises to conform to their security and compliance requirements, it can be used by any organization that requires a secure and compliant deployment of Azure Open AI.
 The reference implementation is designed to be deployed in a single Azure region, in a subscription where the virtual network with a dedicated subnet has been created upfront, to be used for the Private Endpoint.
 However, you can toggle any of the options to deploy the Azure Open AI instance(s) to the regions of your choice, and where capacity exists for the respective model deployments, while honoring the connectivity and networking requirements of the organization.
 For PoC and testing, you may want to quickly validate a use-case without requiring private connectivity, or monitoring enabled, and the reference implementation provides the flexibility to enable or disable these features as needed.

 ## Architecture and scale-out considerations

-The Secure and Compliant Generative AI on Azure reference implementation is designed to be deployed in a single Azure region, in a subscription where the virtual network with a dedicated subnet has been created upfront, to be used for the Private Endpoint.
+The Enterprise Azure OpenAI Hub reference implementation is designed to be deployed in a single Azure region, in a subscription where the virtual network with a dedicated subnet has been created upfront, to be used for the Private Endpoint.

 ![Azure Open AI workload composition in a compliant corp connected landing zone](./aoai.png)

-The diagram above shows an example where the Secure and Compliant Generative Azure Open AI is being deployed to a compliant, corp connected landing zone, where all services are connected via private endpoint to the virtual network.
+The diagram above shows an example where the Enterprise Azure OpenAI Hub is being deployed to a compliant, corp connected landing zone, where all services are connected via private endpoint to the virtual network.
 The virtual network is connected to the hub virtual network via VNet peering, and the hub virtual network is connected to on-premises network via ExpressRoute.

 In the most simplistic form, users - assuming Azure RBAC has been granted to the Open AI instance, and model deployment has completed, can interact with the Azure Open AI API over the private endpoint, and the Azure Open AI instance will respond with the generated text.
 If any data must be provided, the storage account is encrypted using customer-managed keys, and the keys are stored in a Key Vault.
 The Key Vault is also used to store the customer-managed keys for the Azure Open AI instance.